open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 **NOTE**:
 • **If you have not used Markdown before, we recommend you to go through at least one of the tutorials/guides.** For more reference or tutorial about Markdown, jump to [Useful Links](#Useful_Links).
 • Markdown != HTML
+• If you like to use emoji in your profile, copy the actual emoji directly instead of git markdown markup code or HTML unicode (Use '🐱' instead of ':emojicode:').
+You can use this [link](https://emojipedia.org/) to copy emoji.

 ## Start Here